Title: Taste Manipulation and Swallowing Mechanics in Trauma-Related Sensory-Based Dysphagia

 Exclusion criteria: injured service members admitted for reasons other than traumatic injuries or facility discharged prior to SLP swallow evaluation

-While I could pop 20 in my mouth, chew a few times, and let my sensory nerves run wild with these lil treats, I’ve never really thought about how the sweet-sour taste-sensation actually impacts how my body manages what I just placed in my mouth…🤔🤔.
+While I could pop 20 in my mouth, chew a few times, and let my sensory nerves run wild with these lil treats, I’ve never really thought about how the sweet/sour taste sensation actually impacts how my body manages what I just placed in my mouth…🤔🤔.
 Why do I enjoy it?
 How do my tongue and body react to it and why?
 What makes us make that funny sour face?
 These are just some random questions I might ask, so could you imagine what clinical and research experts are asking to learn more about sensory experiences for our patients?!

-I don’t know if it’s because I’m biased since I’m hooked on these lil guys or the fact that I am always fascinated when it comes to sensory dysphagia, either way, this article definitely hit MY sweet spot!😊
+I don’t know if it’s because I’m biased given I’m hooked on these lil guys or the fact that I am always fascinated when it comes to sensory dysphagia, either way, this article definitely hit MY sweet spot!😊

 Just like when watching your favorite TV show series, it’s always a good idea to get a nice recap to bring you up to speed in case you might’ve forgotten any details.
 Right outta the gate the authors easily provide this to us in a very simple way, explaining first the comparisons for normal and sensory dysphagia.